ctrlplusb/react-universally/README.md

   - 🌍 Server side rendering.
   - 🔥 Extreme live development - hot reloading of client/server source as well as your _webpack configuration_, with high level of error tolerance.
+  - 🚄 `express` server.
-  - 🔨 `express` server with a basic security configuration.
+  - 👮 Security on the `express` server using `helmet` and `hpp`.
-  - 🔨 `react` as the view.
+  - 👀 `react` as the view.
-  - 🔨 `react-router` as the router, along with a dynamic routing configuration (i.e. you get code splitting based on your routes).
+  - 🔀 `react-router` as the router, along with a dynamic routing configuration (i.e. you get code splitting based on your routes).
   - ⛑ `react-helmet` allowing control of the page title/meta/styles/scripts from within your components.
   - 🖌 Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
   - 🏜 Image and Font support.